grpc/proposal/A17-client-side-health-checking.md

 the health-checking call, but it will treat the channel as healthy (connectivity state `READY`).
 However, the client will record a [channel trace](https://github.com/grpc/proposal/blob/master/A3-channel-tracing.md) event indicating that this has happened.
+It will also log a message at priority ERROR.

 If the `Watch()` call returns any other status, the subchannel will transition to connectivity state `TRANSIENT_FAILURE` and will retry the